 Preparing the wood for this project involves cutting the lumber into the right dimensions to fit your garage door panels.
 If you have no experience with woodworking, I recommend you let a professional do it for you.

 Another thing you can do to prepare the wood is to stain it.
 Wood stain is an excellent way to change the color of the wood while still maintaining the natural timber look, according to DoItYourself.
-You can have your wood in any color to match your home aesthetics with a wood staining.
+You can have your wood in any color to match your home aesthetics with wood staining.

 They have other functional benefits, as well.
-Since the wood will be exposed to the elements, applying a wood stain will protect it from sunlight, make it more water-resistant, and with a wood stain product like the DEFY Extreme Wood Stain (Amazon), protect the wood from rotten.
+Since the wood will be exposed to the elements, applying a wood stain will protect it from sunlight, and make it more water-resistant, and a wood stain product like the DEFY Extreme Wood Stain (Amazon), protect the wood from rotten.

 3. Remove the Garage Door